 The big resource companies flew them by private jet a thousand miles to remote locations where they toiled at four-week on, four-week off schedules.

-This was creating social problems, as it is tough for parents to manage offspring who make more than they do.
+This was creating social problems, as it is tough for parents to manage offsprings who make far more than they do.